Gilleece/WhatWillWeWatch/README.md

 ### Layout: <a name="layout"></a>
 - As mentioned earlier, the site is deliberately minimal in its style and layout.
 I chose to avoid images to keep the user focused on the movie recommendations, rather than the site surrounding them.
-- Movie recommendations are presented as cards and site is built upon Bootstrap's grid system.
-The recommendation cards scale in number shown at once depending on the site of the users device.
+- Movie recommendations are presented as cards and the site is built upon Bootstrap's grid system.
+The recommendation cards scale in number shown at once depending on the size of the user's device.
-- Basic info is presented at a glance, such as the movie's score, name, if a trailer is available and the poser.
+- Basic info is presented at a glance, such as the movie's score, name, if a trailer is available and the poster.
 Users can click for an accordion style drop down to display more detailed information.

 ### Wireframes: <a name="wireframes"></a>